Designing and Building an Arbor

 Few projects are as easy to build or as beautiful to look at as an arbor.
 An arbor can grace a garden pathway, hide a neighbor's home or house your front gate.
 It's no wonder that people have been raising them for thousands of years.

 We suggest building your arbor from pressure-treated lumber or rough-cut redwood.
 It's cheaper than dressed lumber and, left unpainted and covered with wisteria, it's sure to age handsomely.
-In fact, all kinds of climbing flowers love arbors: bougainvillea, clematis, honeysuckle, trumpet vine, wisteria and, of course, climbing roses.
+All kinds of climbing flowers love arbors: bougainvillea, clematis, honeysuckle, trumpet vine, wisteria and, of course, climbing roses.
 If you like variety, consider the climbing annuals: sweet pea, morning glory, nasturtium.
 You'll replant them each spring, but that's half the fun.

 Don't overbuild your arbor, whatever you plant to climb the arbor will support itself to a large degree.
 Four-by-4s or 6-by-6s will be more than adequate for arbor posts.
 By and large, build horizontal crossbeams out of 2-by-6s or 2-by-8s. and the top level of crosspieces is typically fashioned from 2-by-3s.
 Keep it light: an arbor should leap upward like a tree, with a canopy that's proportional to its posts.

 If you use pressure-treated lumber, you can just sink the posts into the ground, provided there's decent drainage in that area.
 Yes, we know about pier blocks and post anchors, but we've sunk redwood and pressure-treated southern pine posts 30 years ago that are still standing.
 For an 8-foot-high post, dig the posthole 1 foot across and at least 2 feet deep.
 Order enough 3/8-inch gravel to fill the bottom of each hole 6 inches deep.